 Timeline • Star - Map • Reading Order • Gorbachev, Yeltsin, and High Justice • Ambiguities and Difficulties • Bibliography • Links

-But within each collection, it’s best to read the stories in chronological order.
+Jerry Pournelle’s Future History series is divided into three sequences.
+Each of these sequences can be read independently of the others.
+But within each sequence, it’s best to read the stories in chronological order.

 The CoDominium Stories